Quick Facts about Odum's Labs

 3rd Floor – Room 3250

 Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the Media Center along with other specialized software.
-For a complete list of computer labs available on campus, click here.
+For a complete list of computer labs available on campus, visit the Campus Computer Labs/Classrooms page.

 Odum Library computers are operated in compliance with campus IT regulations.
 As with the rest of VSU, Odum Library computer access is controlled via Active Directory logon.
 Each VSU Student, Staff, and Faculty member has an Active Directory account, and must comply with all VSU Information Resources Acceptable Use Policy.
 REMEMBER: LOG OUT before you leave your computer.